lfn-cnti/bestpractices/user-stories/supply-chain-attacks.md

 ## A CNF succumbs to code injection

-As above, a CNF runs malicious code, in this case introduced into the process through a code injection attack on its internal or external interfaces by a bad actor within the operator's organisation or by anyone on the network, respectively).
-In this instance, limiting the power wielded by processes in the conatiner again prevents the attack from going further.
+As above, a CNF runs malicious code, in this case introduced into the process through a code injection attack on its internal or external interfaces by a bad actor within the operator's organisation or by anyone on the network, respectively.
+In this instance, limiting the power wielded by processes in the container again prevents the attack from going further.

 ## A CNF succumbs to malicious instructions